moov-io/achgateway/docs/concepts/audit-trail.md

 ### Organized Storage Layout

-To ensure efficient file management and retrieval, ACHGateway adopts a systematic approach to storing files within an S3-compatible bucket.
+To ensure efficient file management and retrieval, ACHGateway adopts a systematic approach to storing files in the configured audit trail bucket/directory.
 The layout is designed to differentiate easily between files received from the ODFI and those prepared for upload, as detailed below.

 #### Received from the ODFI